VirajPatel955/APIProject/README.md

 ###Deployment

-On Java Eclipse run the SpringBoot Application, and input LocalHost:8086 to load the web page
+On Java Eclipse run the SpringBoot Application, and input localhost:8086 in browser to load the web page

 ###Built With